 Learning how to help people resolve conflicts and move on with their lives can be very rewarding, according to a group of volunteers who do just that.

-Kathy King, the Early Settlement East Central program director, has scheduled a two-day training session for mediators on May 14 and 15 at the University of Oklahoma School of Law in Norman.
+Kathy King, the Early Settlement East Central program director, has scheduled a two-day training session for mediators on May 3 and 4 in Shawnee.
 There is no cost for the training, and additional training dates may be available.

 “Applicants must commit to complete 20 hours of volunteering in exchange for the training,” King said, “but many volunteers continue with the program for many years.
 Our volunteers often report they find mediating a personally rewarding and life-changing experience.”